Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Experiments

-\textbf{Comparison of DQGNN (w/o M) and DQGNN:} We observe that DQGNN with our trainable mapping method slightly and consistently outperforms DQGNN without this trainable mapping i.e. DQGNN (w/o M).
-Since they have the same structure, the improvement may be attributed by less information loss compared to the DQGNN without the mapping method.
-Note that the accuracy of DQGNN is about 9\% higher than DQGNN (w/o M) on the PROTEINS, while for the MUTAG, the accuracy of DQGNN (w/o M) is close to that of DQGNN.
-Table \ref{tab3} shows that the PROTEINS has 61 vertex labels while MUTAG has only seven.
-This means that PROTEINS requires higher dimension for node features and suffers more serious information loss.
+We observe that egoQGNN when combined with our trainable mapping method slightly and consistently outperforms egoQGNN without this trainable mapping i.e. egoQGNN (w/o M).
+Since they have the same structure, the improvement may be attributed to less information loss compared to the egoQGNN without the mapping method.
+Note that the accuracy of egoQGNN is about 9\% higher than egoQGNN (w/o M) on the PROTEINS dataset, while for the MUTAG dataset, the accuracy of egoQGNN (w/o M) is close to that of egoQGNN.
+Table \ref{tab3} shows that PROTEINS uses 61 node labels while MUTAG uses only seven.
+This means that the PROTEINS dataset requires higher dimensionality for the node features and suffers more serious information loss.
 The results show that our trainable mapping method reduces information loss and improves performance.
-Besides, for most datasets, the standard error of DQGNN is less than DQGNN (w/o M).
-For example, the standard error of DQGNN (w/o M) and DQGNN on PTC\_FR are respectively $9.4$ and $5.6$.
+Besides, for most datasets, the standard error for egoQGNN is less than that for egoQGNN (w/o M).
+For example, the standard errors for egoQGNN (w/o M) and egoQGNN on PTC\_FR are respectively $9.4$ and $5.6$.
 When there is no trainable mapping, the elements of the node feature vector are used as the gate parameters to map data to quantum states.
 This leads to a random distribution of quantum states in the Hilbert space.